rittersporn/Lapin-etal_PlantCell-review_2022/README.md

 ## Content of repository related to Figure 2B:
-1. Code to draw boxplots in Figure 2B - ./boxplot-for-Figure2B/boxplot-scaled-expression-GOI.R with input data from the above collection at Edmond
+1. Code to draw boxplots in Figure 2B - ./boxplot-for-Figure2B/boxplot-scaled-expression-GOI.R with input data from the above Edmond collection